braintree/runbook/README.md

 end
 ```

 Notice in the example that parenthesis are used to wrap the hash.
 Ruby will raise a syntax error if `layout`'s argument is not wrapped in parenthesis when passing a hash.
+Runbook expects that it is running in the last window in a tmux session.
+If you are running a runbook that uses a multi-window layout, the layout will not work unless runbook is running in the last window in the session.

 If you want panes to be un-evenly spaced, you can replace the array of panes with a hash where the keys are panes and the values are numbers.
 The panes will be spaced according to the specified numbers.